Isaacdelly/Plutus/README.md

 # Proof Of Concept

-Bitcoin private keys allow a person to control the wallet that it correlates to.
-If a wallet has Bitcoins in it, then the private key will allow a person to spend whatever balance the wallet has.
+A private key is a secret number that allows Bitcoins to be spent.
+If a wallet has Bitcoins in it, then the private key will allow a person to control the wallet and spend whatever balance the wallet has.

+So this program attempts to find Bitcoin private keys that correlate to wallets with positive balances.
+However, because it is impossible to know which private keys control wallets with money and which private keys control empty wallets, we have to randomly look at every possible private key that exists and hope to find one that has a balance.

-This program is essentially a brute forcing algorithm.
+So this program is essentially a brute forcing algorithm.
 It continuously generates random Bitcoin private keys, converts the private keys into their respective wallet addresses, then checks the balance of the addresses.
+If a wallet with a balance is found, then the private key, public key and wallet address are saved to the text file `plutus.txt` on the user's hard drive.
 The ultimate goal is to randomly find a wallet with a balance out of the 2<sup>160</sup> possible wallets in existence.

 # How It Works